Caithness Blitz

-The Caithness Blitz was a series of bombing raids on the town of Wick and the surrounding area by the Nazi German Luftwaffe.
-The first, on 1 July 1940, alongside the raid in Kingston upon Hull, Yorkshire, were the first daylight raids of World War Two in Britain.
-There were no less than six raids on the town, with 222 high explosives dropped on it and the surrounding area.
+The Caithness Blitz refers to bombing raids on the town of Wick and the surrounding area by the Nazi German Luftwaffe.
+The first was on 1 July 1940 and, alongside the raid in Kingston upon Hull, Yorkshire, was among the first daylight raids to hit British towns in World War Two.
+Over the course of the war, there were no less than six raids on the town, with 222 high explosives dropped on it and the surrounding area.

 Prelude

 During the First World War, Wick was a vital link in the supply chain as coal, men and materiel were transported from all corners of the United Kingdom via Inverness and the Far North Line, for onward transportation by sea from Wick Harbour to the Royal Navy's Home Fleet base at Scapa Flow in the Orkney Islands, a mere 44 miles away as the crow flies.
 Understandably, after Britain declared war on Germany in September 1939, Scapa Flow was brought back into service and the operation was started back up again.
 However, due to major advances in aircraft technology, Wick Harbour was far more vulnerable to attack than it was in the previous conflict where the only long range bombers to hand were Zeppelin airships, and with Nazi Germany invading both the Netherlands and Norway, it made the north of Scotland a far easier target.